 - Corporate and investor rights to profit is prioritized over democracy, worker rights and environmental protections.

-Read the “investor-state dispute settlement” system (ISDS) that Senators Warren and Sanders are exposing.
+Read the “investor-state dispute settlement” system (ISDS) exposed by Wikileaks.
 Over 9,000 corporations in the 11 Pacific Rim countries could use the TPP supra-nation legal system and secret trade courts to sue our government for loss of “expected future profit” and thereby overrule U.S. national, state and local laws and court decisions on labor, the environment, energy, land-use and zoning and much more.